|

 expresses optimism that the new understanding will “help in untangling

-some of the thorniest issues in cosmology”, this ‘new insight’ only
+some of the thorniest issues in cosmology”; the "new insight" only

 serves to further misdirect the unroadworthy BB model.